-Pangkor Island is a beautiful island where one can enjoy numerous places for holidays to go to.
+Pangkor Island is a beautiful island and there are may places to go, where one can enjoy numerous places for holidays.

 Dutch Fort is a fort in Pangkor Island in Perak Malaysia.
 This was the place where Dutch used to control trade in Malay Peninsula in the 1600s to 1700s.
 Dutch Fort is also known as Kota Belanda by the locals.
 Also known as Fort Dinding which is located close to the Dinding River in Perak.

 Dutch Fort was built by the Dutch in 1670 to store and protect tin supplies from the sultan of Perak.
 It was however destroyed by the local Malays in 1690.
 Re-built in 1743, guarded by 60 soldiers until 1748.
 The fort was later reconstructed by the Malaysia Museum Department in 1973.
 It is a monument and historical site in Perak.
 It was also given the ancient monument under the Antiquities Act 1976 where any person found guilty of vandalising the place and site cna be put into prison not exceeding 3 months or fine of 500 Malaysian ringgit.